percona/pmm-doc/source/platform/stt.rst

 .. include:: /.res/replace.txt

+.. _platform.stt:

 ################################################################################
 |stt|
 ################################################################################

 The |stt| runs regular checks against connected databases, alerting you if any servers pose a potential security threat.

 The checks are automatically downloaded from |percona-platform|
 and run every 24 hours.
 (This period is not configurable.)